Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: The exposition of the main result

-The final key observation is that the upper bound \eqref{bound} is exact for $\epsilon=0$.
+The final key observation is that the upper bound in \Eref{bound} is exact for $\epsilon=0$.
 Hence, while approaching the completely condensed state by taking $\epsilon<<1$ (and hence $D_\epsilon<<1$), the gradient of the upper bound with respect to the distance $D_\epsilon$ is also an upper bound for the gradient of the exact functional (see Fig.~\ref{fig:bound}).
-Furthermore, the binary parameter $\sigma$ can be chosen so that the gradient of expression \eqref{bound} is repulsive for small $D_\epsilon$ and diverges to $-\infty$ as $-\frac{|c_1|}{2\sqrt{\beta_d}}\frac{1}{\sqrt{D_\epsilon}}$ in the leading order, a result anticipated in earlier works \cite{schilling-bosons,schilling-bec}.
-This provides a universal explanation for the lack of the complete Bose-Einstein condensation for typical hamiltonians.
+Furthermore, the binary parameter $\sigma$ can be chosen so that the gradient of the expression (\ref{bound}) is repulsive for small $D_\epsilon$ and diverges to $-\infty$ as $-\frac{|c_1|}{2\sqrt{\beta_d}}\frac{1}{\sqrt{D_\epsilon}}$ in the leading order, a result anticipated in earlier works \cite{schilling-bosons,schilling-bec}.